dxn7335/hometap-webservice/README.md

 (this is setup in a small script made in index page template in the `/views` directory)

 ## Discussion

-A difficult decision was needed to be made on how abstract to create the api that needed some more context on the page that was needing the informatiom from House Canary.
+A difficult decision was needed to be made on how abstract to create the api which needed some more context on the page needing the information from House Canary.

 `Task: New feature: The web app should prompt homeowners with an additional question if we believe their home has a septic system`